-Trees of all kinds were knocked down in , and ’s gardens were no exception.
+Trees of all kinds were knocked down in San Marino last week, following the severe windstorm Wednesday night and Thursday morning, and the Huntington’s gardens were no exception.

 “While all buildings were left virtually unscathed, and garden statuary sustained only minor damage, the botanical gardens themselves bore the brunt of the storm,” the Huntington said in a statement Monday.

 Huntington Communications Coordinator Lisa Blackburn called the Huntington’s tree losses “serious,” in a Huntington Blogs entry Monday.